Molecular diversity as a biosignature: Diversity analysis of fatty acids

 \section{Diversity analysis of fatty acids}

-We apply our framework to a limited dataset of fatty acid assemblages, summarized in \ref{tab: database_table_fatty}.
+We apply our framework to a limited dataset of 28 fatty-acid assemblies, summarized in \ref{tab: database_table_fatty}.
 Like amino acids, fatty acids are key building blocks of terrestrial life, but can also be produced abiotically.
-Fatty acids make up the lipid membranes of bacterial cells, with abundances of individual acids varying among different bacterial cultures.\cite{hildebrand1964fatty} Finding a common biotic signature in fatty acid profiles and, thus, discriminating between biotically and abiotically produced fatty acids is critical in the search for life beyond Earth.
+Fatty acids make up the lipid membranes of bacterial cells, and the abundance of individual acids varies among bacterial cultures.\cite{hildebrand1964fatty} Finding a common biotic signature in fatty-acid profiles and, thus, discriminating between biotically and abiotically produced fatty acids is critical in the search for life beyond Earth.

-Our dataset includes two abiotic samples and six biotic samples.
-One of the abiotic samples is a typical fatty acid profile resulting from Fischer-Tropsch synthesis, which is the formation of organic compounds in a laboratory environment, often achieved by surface catalysis of a mixture of carbon monoxide (CO) and molecular hydrogen (H$_{2}$).\cite{mccollom2007abiotic} CO undergoes reduction to form methylene and/or methyl groups that, in turn, form polymers (C-C bond formation).
-This process leads to a continuous distribution of carbon numbers within the hydrocarbon chains.
-The other abiotic sample is a profile of fatty acids that results from calculated abundances for an abiotic ocean on Enceladus.\cite{klenner2020analog} Because neither sample was provided with measurement uncertainty, we adopt a conservative 10\% relative error and assume a log-normal uncertainty model for the reported abundances.